Menu

 Lausanne to Montreux

-Expect tranquil lakeside scenes and sprawling vineyards dotted with chateaus on this trip along the shores of Lake Geneva.
+Expect tranquil lakeside scenes and sprawling vineyards dotted with chateaux on this trip along the shores of Lake Geneva.
 In just 25 minutes you’ll be transported from the pretty university city of Lausanne to the medieval heart of Montreux.

 Jungfraujoch train near Zermatt, Switzerland